FelipeRuizGarcia/super-machine-setup/README.md

 1. Besides Machine Setup agnostic

-2. Get the latest versions of the app / Get Upstream packages
+2. Get the latest versions of the app
+   Easy FULL or PARTIAL UPDATE
+   Get Upstream packages

 3. More open source.